MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 - Doesn't support Google Fonts due to privacy concerns.

-- The section padding/margin settings feature in the Styling workspace won't work for portals built on CDS starter templates.
+- The section padding/margin settings feature in the Styling workspace won't work for portals built on starter templates.

 ## Power Pages trial